Liu-Dennis/a3-DennisLiu/README.md

 - Webpage will not work without authentication, you must login for it to function correctly.
 - App page will not redirect you to login if you are not logged in, you must manually go to the login page (index page) to login before continuing.
 - Lighthouse test must be conducted while signed in, it will through errors otherwise.
+- Lighthouse test most accurate with no extensions - usually private/incognito will disable them.

 ## Technical Achievements
 - **Tech Achievement 1:**: Implemented OAuth authentication with GitHub strategy.